 Use this category ONLY for short items intended for the Luskin’s Latest blog.
 Do NOT tag the entries with any other categories.

-View more photos from the Fall Internship Fair on Flickr.
+View more photos on Flickr.

 Alternative and affordable housing served as the topic of the 16th annual UCLA Luskin Day on Feb.
 21 at Los Angeles City Hall.
 VC Powe, organizer and executive director of external programs and career services, said 15 students made the trip downtown to discuss this year’s pressing urban social policy issue with city and county leaders.
 During the day, co-sponsored by UCLA Government and Community Relations, graduate students from all three master’s programs met with Paul Koretz of Council District 5 and heard from Alisa Orduña, senior advisor on homelessness to Santa Monica’s city manager.
 The students also met with Luskin alumni and broke into teams to interview representatives of local leadership, business and nonprofit organizations that address affordable housing issues in Los Angeles.
 “The housing issue is definitely something that I came to the program to really try to work and understand a bit more,” said Gerrlyn Gacao, a first-year student studying urban planning.
 “For me, this experience is about learning first-hand from leaders that are working in the field and throughout the city.”
 As a first-year social welfare student, Ashley Farnan focuses on seniors.
 “I’m waking up to the reality of the rising rates of homelessness among seniors and the total lack of affordable housing. … I recognize that I need to be part of the policy conversation.”
 Associate Professor Paavo Monkkonen served as faculty advisor for the day and will work with students to provide a written memorandum on ways to fund homeless or permanent supportive housing based on the stakeholder interviews.

 View more photos from the day on Flickr: